AlcoholRehabHelp Logo

 What Causes Alcohol Withdrawal?

-An alcoholic’s brain produces serotonin and norepinephrine in higher quantities and becomes more dependent on the higher levels than a non-alcoholic’s brain does.
-If that person stops drinking suddenly, their brain begins to have problems because it is not getting the elevated levels of these chemicals that it has been.
+An alcoholic’s brain produces serotonin and norepinephrine in higher quantities.
+As a result, they can become more dependent on the higher levels than a non-alcoholic’s brain does.

 Alcohol Detox Timeline